 Employment agencies, temporary agencies and search firms are eligible to utilize a limited selection of our services but MUST abide by the guidelines outlined below.
 By choosing to move forward with the Carson Center recruiting opportunities, you agree to these guidelines.

 - Third-party employers may post positions through the Handshake portal, with the understanding that the name of the client must be disclosed if requested by the Center.

-- Third-party recruiters may participate in the Carson Center career fairs; the name of employers a Third Party recruiter is recruiting on behalf of should be made available to any candidate or the Center representative who inquires.
+- Third-party recruiters may participate in the Carson Center career fairs; the name of employers a third-party recruiter is recruiting on behalf of should be made available to any candidate or the Carson Center representative who inquires.